learn-co-curriculum/crafting-html-docs-readme/README.md

 ### What is HTML?

-HTML, or Hyper Text Markup Language, is a markup language which describes the structure of web pages.
-Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome, interpret the HTML code and use it to render some output.
-HTML doesn't have any logic behind it, like Ruby and other programming languages.
-Instead, it simply surrounds content and tells web browsers how that content should be displayed.
+HTML, or Hyper Text Markup Language, is a markup language which describes the structure of web pages and how content should be displayed.
+Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome, interpret the HTML code and use it to render output.
+Unlike Ruby and other programming languages, markup languages like HTML don't have any logic behind them.
+Instead, they simply surround content and tell web browsers how that content should be displayed.

-More simply, HTMl is the language of the web.
+Generally speaking, HTML is the language of the web.
 Every web page you've ever visited is structured using HTML code.
 Being able to read and understand an HTML document is one of the most important tools in a developer's toolbox.

 ### HTML Syntax

-HTML consists of different elements, which consist of opening and closing tags.
-For example, say we had the content `Hello World` that we wanted to display as a separate paragraph.
+HTML consists of different elements.
+Each element consists of tags, which wrap around content.
+For example, say we wanted `Hello World` to appear as a separate paragraph.
 We could use the `p` element, which consists of an opening `p` tag and a closing `p` tag.

 ```html
 <p>Hello World</p>
 ```

+Elements, like our `p` tags above, won't be displayed in the browser.
+Instead, they affect how the content itself is displayed.

-We can also add any number of attributes inside of the opening tags.
+We can also alter any number of attributes inside of the opening tags.
 For example, the `a` element which is used for links,  has an `href` attribute to determine the address of the link.
 If we wanted to link to www.flatironschool.com, we could do so as follows:

 ```html
 <a href="http://www.flatironschool.com">Flatiron School</a>